 When I got into WolfQuest, the game was in a bit of a dark age.
 In short, the funding had run out in 2011, and the most recent update was to be the last one.
 They’d keep the servers for multiplayer online as long as they could, but the end was nigh.
 And though WolfQuest was a glitchy, glitchy game- practically falling apart at the seams- I loved it with my entire heart.
 I can’t understate the influence WolfQuest had on my wolfish obsessions, feeding into them while supplying me with (fairly accurate) science about the species.
 There was something powerfully escapist about being able to think and act entirely like a wolf without any of my petty human paranoias; it was pure immersion, to run and hunt and howl.
 At the same time, I felt utterly in control of the world, so much had I treaded over and over again through the two main maps and uncovered every possible glitch, exploit and oddity that lay in the surreal, low-poly hills of digital-Yellowstone.
 It was a world all my own.

-(The “dark age” did eventually end when they developed a slightly upgraded and paid version of the game to recoup the costs of development, which ended up doing so well that they rebuilt the game from the ground up to make a new and improved WolfQuest- Anniversary Edition.
+(Nowadays, we've got the new and improved WolfQuest- Anniversary Edition, a new version of the game built from the ground up.
 It’s very, very good!
 I still play it often and keep up with new updates diligently.
 If anything I've shared about the game intrigued you I encourage you to try it out.)

-Once I hit a certain age is when I really started internalizing the ideas of cringe culture- such an evil thing, founded on the idea that making fun of children is entertaining or morally correct.
+Once I hit a certain age is when I really started internalizing the ideas of cringe culture, founded on the idea that making fun of children- for that same online self-expression I found so much freedom in- is entertaining or morally correct.
 I defaced my art; I renounced all my “Mary Sue” OCs; I became an ouroboros of hating everything that brought me joy.
 The wolf was muzzled.

 And yet, I never stopped playing WolfQuest.
 Ever.